Foundation / Corporation

 - Evaluation projects in which the primary goal is to determine whether or not a given program achieved its desired outcomes, rather than to contribute to understanding broader theoretical or empirical questions, such as the mechanisms and conditions that may have enabled (or hindered) the program’s success.

 The review process for the Lyle Spencer Research Awards begins with a Letter of Intent (LOI) application, which are accepted once a year.
-The next deadline for LOIs is at 4pm CDT, October 12, 2017.
-Applicants can expect a decision on their LOI by the end of December 2017.
+The next deadline for LOIs is 4:00pm CDT, October 2, 2018.
+Applicants can expect a decision on their LOI by the end of December 2018.

-A subset of LOIs will be invited to submit an essay and full proposal in late February 2018.
-Once received, the review process for the essay and full proposal will take 7 months with final funding decisions expected by October 2018.
+A subset of LOIs will be invited to submit an essay and full proposal, which will be due in mid-February 2019.
+Once received, the review process for the essay and full proposal will take 8 months with final funding decisions expected by October 2019.

 - Program Information: http://www.spencer.org/lyle-spencer-research-awards-program-statement